Skip to content

 One active timer enforced no double-counting

-Starting a new timer automatically stops the previous session and logs it.
-One user, one clock, one task at a time.
-The rule is enforced at every entry point task detail, List view, the dashboard widget so logged hours are always clean and attributable.
+Starting a new timer stops and logs the previous session.
+One user, one clock, one task at a time, so logged hours stay clean and attributable.

 Manual entries fill the gaps timers miss